ntrajkovic/genero-template/README.md

 * **Important** &ndash; Remove no-indexing meta and "template" strings from original, hosted site!
 * **Downloads** &ndash; Keep `/downloads` folder empty to preserve GitHub space.

-## To-Do
+## To Do

+* **Cover Image** &ndash; Add slider for more images on Home Page?
 * **G-Button** &ndash; Use "G" image from logo, instead of "G" letter?
-* **G-Button Color** &ndash; Use header color (stylish), or border color (logical)?
-* **Font** &ndash; Download font files and use them from site to avoid Google dependency?

 ## Dev.
 Notes

-* **Sidebar & Navbar** &ndash; Sidebar (w3-sidebar) and content (w3-main) go from page top to bottom on mobile devices.
-Contrary, on large screens, sidebar can not fit between header and footer (w3-sidebar nature), so it is replaced by "normal" navbar (w3-left).
+* **Sidebar & Navbar** &ndash; Sidebar (w3-sidebar) goes from page top to bottom (w3-sidebar nature).
+It can not fit between header and footer (on large screens in this case), so it is "replaced" by Navbar (which is w3-left).
 * **Commit #d40fee5** &ndash; CSS rule `!important` is deleted from w3-collapse, to enable w3-hide-large for w3-sidebar.
-This is the fastest approach.
+This is the fastest approach!
+* **Commit #3cb7b02** &ndash; W3.CSS classes w3-third and w3-twothird are used without parent w3-row container (cover page section, index.html), because w3-row does not support Navbar's w3-left (float).
+It works!
 * **Sidebar Dev.
-Tip** &ndash; For easier and faster development, remove w3-hide-large from sidebar section!
+Tip** &ndash; For easier and faster development, temporarily remove w3-hide-large from sidebar section.
-* **Sidebar ID Names** &ndash; Use _#id-name-sidebar_ for id-s that occur in other sections too.
+* **Sidebar IDs** &ndash; Use _#name-sidebar_ for ids that occur in other sections too.
-* **Commit #3cb7b02** &ndash; W3.CSS classes w3-third and w3-twothird are used without parent w3-row container, because w3-row does not support w3-left in navbar, in cover page section, in index.html.
-It works!
-* **Footer "Sections"** &ndash; According to [HTML Reference](https://www.w3.org/TR/html/sections.html#the-section-element), those are not sections.

-&diams; &diams; &diams;
+## Copyright

-Copyright &copy; 2018 Faculty of Political Sciences, University of Belgrade; Women's Studies Center, Belgrade.
+Copyright &copy; 2018 Faculty of Political Sciences, University of Belgrade; Center for Women's Studies, Belgrade.
 All rights reserved.